 - Best for businesses and teams: Slack or Discord

-- Best for online coaches: Mighty Networks
+- Best overall: Mighty Networks